Propagating thyme: cuttings, seeds & division

 Propagating thyme from cuttings

 Thyme propagates easily from cuttings.
-This method is particularly good for true-to-type propagation as it produces clones of the mother plant.
-Here we have put together a step-by-step guide for how to propagate thyme from cuttings:
+This method is particularly good for true-to-type propagation, as it produces clones of the mother plant.
+Here is our step-by-step guide for how to propagate thyme from cuttings:

-• Propagating from cuttings is, in principle, possible throughout the entire year.
+• Propagating from cuttings is possible all year.
 However, it is best to do so in the growing season during the spring and summer.

 • Choose a suitable growing medium, such as our Plantura Organic Herb & Seedling Compost.
 Mix in a third sand to make the soil even more permeable and an additional handful of composted material as a starter fertiliser.

-• Using a sharp knife, cut the sprigs to a length of 5 to 8 cm, directly under a leaf base or node.
+• Using a sharp knife, cut the sprigs to a length of 5 – 8cm, directly under a leaf base or node.

 • Remove the leaves from the lower half of the shoots and plant the cuttings individually.

-• To do so, fill small planting pots with the substrate and create a planting hole with a pencil, into which you can plant the cutting.
-Press the soil around the cutting firmly and then water.
+• To do so, fill small planting pots with the compost and create a planting hole with a pencil, into which you can plant the cutting.
+Press the soil around the cutting down firmly and then water.

 • A temperature of around 20 °C, high humidity, no direct sunlight and regular watering will ensure the optimal conditions for good rooting.

 • When the cuttings have developed new roots, they can be planted out in the garden or in a larger pot.
-It takes around 6 to 8 weeks for new roots to form.
+It takes around 6 – 8 weeks for new roots to form.

 Dividing thyme

 In the case of old and very woody thyme plants, it is best to propagate them by division.
-In this way, a plant that is no longer active or vigorously growing can be divided in order to grow into many small and healthy thyme plants.
-After 3 to 4 years thyme begins to enter senescence – at this point it is time to divide it.
+This way a plant that is no longer active or vigorously growing can be divided in order to grow into many small and healthy thyme plants.
+After 3 to 4 years, thyme begins to enter senescence – at this point it is time to divide it.
 It is best to do so in the spring, allowing the new thyme plants to establish themselves in their new location before winter.
 With a little luck, they will bloom right away.

 First, carefully dig up the old thyme plant, including the rootstock, being careful not to damage any roots.
 Remove any diseased parts of the plant as well as the middle section, which is old and woody.
-With the help of a spade, shovel or a clean, sharp knife, divide the rest of the thyme bush into smaller plants, each with its own root system.
-Now you can replant the thyme plants, around 30 cm apart from one another, and water them well.
-You can read more about how to care for thyme in our special article.
+With the help of a spade or a clean sharp knife, divide the rest of the thyme bush into smaller plants, each with its own root system.
+Now you can replant the thyme plants around 30cm apart from one another and water them well.
+You can read more about thyme plant care in our specialist article.

-Now you have read about how to propagate thyme and to multiply your crop, why not read our dedicated article about the benefits and uses of thyme.
+Now that you know how to propagate thyme to multiply your crop, why not read our dedicated article about the benefits and uses of thyme.

 Subscribe to the Plantura newsletter